Cutting Back on Coffee

-So the big news this week is that I’m into week two of drinking no coffee during the workweek.
+So the big news this week is that I’m into week two of cutting back on coffee, and drinking none during the workweek.

 It’s a major achievement for me.

 After speaking to my friend who has passed day 31 with no coffee, I’ve realised it has become a terrible habit to drink several cups of coffee during the day – it has choked my entire body.